nvidia-holoscan/holoscan-sdk/docs/cli/hap.md

 ## Introduction

-The Holoscan Application Package specification extends the MONAI Deploy Application Package specification to provide the streaming capabilities, multi-fragment and other features of the Holoscan SDK.
+The Holoscan Application Package specification extends the MONAI Deploy Application Package specification to provide the streaming capabilities, multi-fragment, and other features of the Holoscan SDK.

 ## Overview

 This document includes the specification of the Holoscan Application Package (HAP).
 A HAP is a containerized application or service which is self-descriptive, as defined by this document.

 ### Goal